Updated 16 hours ago

 Residential solar power system installations result in a clean, renewable energy source that requires minimal maintenance with savings that could pay back the initial investment in just a few years!

 Most professionally installed solar panel systems cost between $18,000 and $20,000 before factoring in any rebates or incentives.
+Once your solar system is paid off, you will have decades of free energy.

 Understanding the components of a solar power system is the first step to finding the right system for you.
 The components of a grid-tied home solar power system include: